tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

   * `../../` 2 directories up the tree from `pwd`
   * `./`    present working directory

-4. Wildcards can be used to specify several files with one word or paths
+4. Wildcards can be used to specify several files with one word or path

   * `*` can be any character
   * example: `ls *.txt` will list all files ending in `.txt`

-5. There are several commands in the text book that are important for manipulating biological data.
+5. There are several commands we have learned that are important for manipulating biological data.

-  * `echo`  prints text or convertes text into a text stream
+  * `echo`  prints text or converts text and the contents of variables into a text stream
   * `head`  returns only first few lines of a file, or remove last lines (rows)
   * `tail`  returns only last few lines of a file, or remove first lines (rows)
   * `cut`   returns specified columns